Section 10(b) – Right to counsel

 (i) Duty to inform

 (a) Did the person have sufficient information and understand it?

-Paragraph 10(b) must be considered in light of paragraph 10(a).
+Section 10(b) must be considered in light of section 10(a).
 One is not obliged to submit to an arrest if one does not know the reasons for the arrest.
 A person needs to know the reasons for an arrest in order to be able to exercise the right to instruct counsel (Evans, supra; R. v.
 Smith, 1 S.C.R.
 714; Black, supra).